Handling of Feedbacks and Complaints

 Alternate Remedies in Dispute Resolution

-- In the event that the School and the student cannot come to an agreement or the student does not accept the final decision made by the School’s Management Team, they will be referred to Singapore Mediation Centre (SMC) or Singapore Institute of Arbitrators (SIArb) through CPE Student Services Centre for mediation.
+- In the event that the College and the student cannot come to an agreement or the student does not accept the final decision made by the College’s Management Team, they will be referred to Singapore Mediation Centre (SMC) or Singapore Institute of Arbitrators (SIArb) for mediation.

 The following procedure should be followed for students seeking dispute resolution.

 In the event that the student and Trent Global College are unable to resolve the issue, external mediation parties shall be sought.
-Either the student and/or Trent Global College should first refer the dispute to the Singapore Mediation Centre (SMC) through the CPE’s Student Services Centre (SSC) (http://www.cpe.gov.sg/general/contact-info) prior to any other further actions.
+The student will be referred to the Singapore Mediation Centre (SMC) or the Singapore Institute of Arbitrators (SIArb)